IknowDeadPool/DOCTOR/README.md

 # Features
 ## 1. **Interactive 3D Model Viewer**
+   - Allows users to select between  **Models or Cadavers**.
+   - Allows Professors to upload different 3d models and tag them for students to access.
    - Allows users to **explore, rotate, zoom, and interact** with detailed 3D anatomical models.
    - Built using **Three.js** for rendering high-quality visuals and ensuring smooth performance.
 ## 2. **Drawing and Annotation**